IvoVellekoop/openwfs/docs/source/slms.rst

 The :meth:`~.PhaseSLM.set_phases()` method takes a scalar or a 2-D array of phase values in radians, which is wrapped to the range [0, 2π) and displayed on the SLM.
 This function calls :meth:`~.PhaseSLM.update()` by default to send the image to the SLM hardware.
 In more advanced scenarios, like texture blending (see below), this lt can be useful to postpone the update by passing ``update=False`` and manually cal :meth:`~.PhaseSLM.update()` later.
 The algorithms in OpenWFS only access SLMs through this simple interface.
 As a result, the details of the SLM hardware are decoupled from the wavefront shaping algorithm itself.

 Currently, there are two implementations of the `PhaseSLM` interface.
-The :class:`simulation.SLM` is used for simulating experiments and for testing algorithms (see Section :numref:`Simulation`).
+The :class:`simulation.SLM` is used for simulating experiments and for testing algorithms (see Section :numref:`section-simulations`).
 The :class:`hardware.SLM` is an OpenGL-accelerated controller for using a phae-only SLM that is connected to the video output of a computer.
 The SLM can be created in windowed mode (useful for debugging), or full screen.
 It is possible to have multiple windowed SLMs on the same monitor, but only one full-screen SLM per monitor.
 The `SLM` object implements some advanced features that are discussed below.

 Texture mapping and blending
 -----------------------------------
 On top of the basic functionality, the :class:`hardware.SLM` object provides advanced functionality for controlling how the pixels in the phase map are mapped to the screen.
 An SLM object holds one or more :class:`~.Patch` objects that correspond to shapes that are drawn on the screen.
 Each patch holds a 2-d array of phase values, which stored as a texture on the graphics card.
 The user is completely free to define the shape of the patch, and the mapping between the phase values and the screen coordinates.
 In the simplest form, the texture is just scaled to fit a square region on the screen.
 However, arbitrary mappings are possible, allowing textures to be warped (e.g., to compensate for barrel distortion aberrations), or even mapped to a completely different shape, such as a disk or ring (see :func:`.geometry.circular`), such as used in Ref. :cite:`Mastiani2022`.

-If an SLM holds multiple patches, the patches are drawn in the order they are present in the :attr:`~.SLM.patches` list.
+If an SLM holds multiple patches, the patches are drawn in the order they are present in the :attr:`~.slm.SLM.patches` list.
 If patches overlap, the pixels of the previous patch are either overwritten (when the :attr:`~.Patch.additive_blend` property of the patch is `False`), or added to the phase values of the previous patch (when :attr:`~.Patch.additive_blend` is `True`).

 This way, a large range of use cases is enabled, including: